netzmacht/contao-leaflet-libraries/README.md

 -------

 As this package is just a meta package to provide the libraries, the licenses of each library have to be accepted.
-They are unter the MIT or BSD license.
+They are under the MIT or BSD license.